kubeovn/kube-ovn/docs/performance-tuning.md

 ### Using STT tunnel type

 Popular tunnel encapsulation methods like Geneve or Vxlan use udp to wrap the origin packets.
-However，when using udp over tcp packets, lots of the tcp offloading capabilities that modern NICs provided cannot be utilized and leads to degraded performance compared to non-encapsulated one.
+However, when using udp over tcp packets, lots of the tcp offloading capabilities that modern NICs provided cannot be utilized and leads to degraded performance compared to non-encapsulated one.

 STT provides a tcp like header to encapsulate packet which can utilize all the offloading capabilities and dramatically improve the throughput of tcp traffic.